Vegan documentaries have played a vital role in the past decade in informing the public about the ethics and reasoning behind the movement.

 From the producer of Earthlings (more on that later), comes the follow up which holds even fewer punches than its brutal predecessor.

-Using drones and hidden cameras, this no-holds-barred expose looks to shine a light on the truth at the bloody and beating heart of
+Using drones and hidden cameras, this no-holds-barred expose looks to shine a light on the truth at the bloody and beating heart of meat industries in Australia.
+It’s truly one of the best vegan documentaries out there.

 Some critics claim that it is too graphic and violent and that it is using shock and horror to try and persuade those that still engage in meat consumption.

-In defense of the documentary, the footage and images therein are just the truth usually obscured by the barn doors of
+In defense of the documentary, the footage and images therein are just the truth usually obscured by the barn doors of meat companies.
+It’s a bleak look at how the world at large treats animals and animal rights.

 If you’re still in doubt to go vegan, then this is something that might convince you why you should change your food choices.